nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 # 3. Quick Start

-If you've just decided to give TutorAid a try, relax.
-This is going to be easy.

 1. Ensure that you have Java `11` or above installed in your Computer.

 2. Download the latest `tutoraid.jar` from [here](https://github.com/AY2122S1-CS2103T-W16-3/tp/releases).